Snowflake-Labs/sfquickstarts/site/sfguides/src/a_dataiku_and_snowflake_guide_to_data_science/a_dataiku_and_snowflake_guide_to_data_science.md

 <!-- ------------------------ -->
-## Creating features with Snowpark
+## Feature Engineering With Snowpark

 Duration: 12